-This report provides an overview of Ping An Oneconnect Bank (Hong Kong) Limited ("the bank" / "PAOB") climate-related management and performance in 2022.
+This report provides an overview of PAO Bank Limited ("the Bank") climate-related management and performance in 2024.
 The content covers our climate-related financial disclosures, including governance, strategy, risk management, and metrics and targets.

-Unless otherwise stated, the data and information in this report covers the period from 1 January 2022 to 31 December 2022.
+Unless otherwise stated, the data and information in this report covers the period from 1 January 2024 to 31 December 2024.